 Championing Women

 In the old patriarchal local culture, women are second-class citizens.
 Though they carry most of the burden of family farms, household chores and raising children, the men control the money made from selling their meagre crops.
-Typically husbands garnish the earnings of the odd women who do manage to make money outside the house.
+Typically husbands seize the earnings of the odd women who do manage to make money outside the house.
 Sometimes they order women not to work out of fear of them gaining independence and disobeying them.

 “There is a great need to gradually change these beliefs,” says Debora, our Women & Youth Organizer, “for men and woman to the see the benefits of a woman working and supporting her family.”
 The project is helping its 56 fulltime and 83 seasonal women workers to set up a Savings & Loan Cooperative and to launch micro-enterprises.
 These woman are setting an example to the rest of the villages.
 Women wearing trousers first met resistance but is becoming accepted!